HomeArticlesComparisonBMI vs Body Fat Percentage

 Our Verdict

 BMI is a useful first-pass tool.
 For most non-athletic individuals, a high BMI reliably signals overweight or obesity worth addressing.
-It is the right starting point when equipment or budget is limited.
+It's the right starting point when equipment or budget is limited.

-But BMI is not a health certificate.
-If your BMI is in the normal range and you are concerned about visceral fat, body composition, or metabolic health — or if you are athletic and know your BMI is structurally misleading — measure body fat percentage instead.
+But BMI isn't a health certificate.
+If your BMI is in the normal range and you're concerned about visceral fat, body composition, or metabolic health, or if you're athletic and know your BMI is structurally misleading, measure body fat percentage instead.

 The most practical approach for most Indians: start with BMI using the BMI Calculator, and if your BMI is borderline or you feel symptoms inconsistent with your BMI reading, follow up with a body fat assessment using the Body Fat Calculator (Navy tape method is free) or a DEXA scan.
 Also check your Ideal Weight Calculator reading to understand what a healthy weight range looks like for your specific height.

-For athletes: ignore BMI entirely.
+For athletes: skip BMI.
 Track body fat percentage.

 Frequently Asked Questions